-· Only use water tanks, containers, pipes, outlet taps and

-- Clearly mark outlet taps, tanks, and pipes that do not contain clean water.
-These must not be used for food processing, hand washing and cleaning. - If your water supply becomes unsafe (or you're advised by your supplier it is unsafe): - don't use it, or - boil it for at least 1 minute before use, or - disinfect it with chlorine before use, or - use another supply of water which you are sure is safe (e.g. bottled water). - Always throw out any food which has been contaminated by unclean/unsuitable water.
+- Only use water tanks, containers, pipes, outlet taps and treatment systems for any water supplies on site that are suitable for drinking water (or are "food-grade").
+Regularly check and maintain these. - Clearly mark outlet taps, tanks, and pipes that do not contain clean water.
+These must not be used for food processing, hand washing and cleaning. - If your water supply becomes unsafe (or you're advised by your supplier it is unsafe): - don't use it, or - · boil it for at least 1 minute before use, or - · disinfect it with chlorine before use, or - use another supply of water which you are sure is safe (e.g. bottled water). - Always throw out any food which has been contaminated by unclean/unsuitable water.